 Founded in 2006, GoEco offers over 150 volunteer programs in 40+ countries, emphasizing sustainability and responsible travel.
 The organization provides opportunities to encounter the Big 5 in the following ways:

-2. South Africa – The Big 5 Wildlife Reserve in the Greater Kruger Area: Be part of critical research on the Big 5 in the heart of South Africa’s wildlife hotspot.
+- South Africa – The Big 5 Wildlife Reserve in the Greater Kruger Area: Be part of critical research on the Big 5 in the heart of South Africa’s wildlife hotspot.
 This program offers an up-close experience with herds of elephants, lion prides, and more, contributing to ecosystem management.
-Fees begin at $2,980 for two weeks, covering accommodation, meals, and airport transfers, with durations ranging from two to twelve weeks.
+This program qualifies for GoEco’s 3rd Week Free Grant, where you can enjoy the benefits of a third week free of charge when you sign up for two weeks or more.

 Projects Abroad